 In the Lifetime of the Buddha

-A king received one thousand splendid, expensive white robes.
+A king received one thousand splendid, expensive robes.
 He gave one to each of his five hundred wives and they in turn gave them to Ananda, one of the Buddha’s top disciples, who was their dharma teacher.
 The next morning when they had breakfast, the king asked his wives why they were not wearing their beautiful new clothes.
-When they told him, he figured Ananda was secretly making money by selling them and got angry, so he went to confront him.
+When they told him, the king figured Ananda was secretly making money by selling them and got angry, so he went to confront him.

 He asked Ananda why he took five hundred robes when the Buddha’s rules forbid disciples from having more than three.
-Ananda explained that though he accepted the gift he did not keep it, rather he gave robes to other disciples who needed new ones.
+Ananda explained that though he accepted the gift he did not keep it; rather he gave robes to other disciples who needed new ones.
 Then, to explain to the king that no offerings were wasted, he told what happened to old robes when a disciple gets a new one.
 First they were turned into cloaks, which were later sewn into shirts, which then became bed sheets, then mats, then towels, then finally the worn fabric was chopped up into bits and mixed into mortar for building houses.
-The king was pleased with what he learned and gave Ananda the other five hundred new robes.
+The king was pleased with what he learned and gave Ananda the other five hundred robes.

-Ananda passed on this new batch to a young disciple as a thank you for all the support he gave him (doing favors, sweeping his room, serving him food and drink, etc.) and let him distribute them to other young disciples.
-Some of them asked the Buddha if it had been proper for Ananda to give such a large gift to someone inferior to him.
+Ananda passed on this new batch to a young disciple as a thank you for all the support he gave him—doing favors, sweeping his room, serving him food and drink, etc.—and let him distribute them to other young disciples.
+Some disciples asked the Buddha if it had been proper for Ananda to give such a large gift to someone inferior to him.
 The Buddha explained that Ananda’s actions were acceptable because it was done out of gratitude: it was simply a matter of one good deed deserves another.
 Then the Buddha told them this story so they knew that in the past he himself had once been rewarded by a king (who was an earlier birth of Ananda) because he had done a good deed for him.